 But extreme dangers are hidden along any path to success in managing a crisis.
 In analyzing failed or derailed crisis programs in over 30 years in public relations and journalism, certain approaches and characteristics stand out like the tall poppies of Australian lore that rise above the masses only to be trimmed back when fortunes turn or hubris prevails.
 The itemized list could go on forever.
 For focus, we’ve narrowed the key reasons for failure down to the top ten (or bottom ten as the case may be) most threatening land mines to any crisis program.
 Individually, not every land mine can be fatal.
 But one blast can lead to another, making the goal of getting through the crisis unscathed unlikely or impossible.
 Almost all can be dealt with honestly and strategically.
 Knowing they exist is a start.
 Start tip-toeing here:

 - Guilty (or not completely innocent) – The evidence exists – against the company, CEO, employee, organization, product, or service – for an illegal action, horrible occurrence, affront to humanity, threat to public safety or other transgression.
-The crisis management team needs to implement its plan, starting with a quick review of the crisis check list carried elsewhere in this book (Page:?).
+The crisis management team needs to implement its plan, starting with a quick review of the essential Gable PR crisis check list.
 The team analyzes the crisis in context and with a host of factors before determining the response, including developing a clear understanding of the obvious legal ramifications and liabilities.
 Being totally guilty requires a different response than being guilty on some counts or a single count, not totally without blame or possibly the victim of circumstance.
 There is also intent.
 A major fast food company didn’t intend for its customers to be felled by e coli.
 The crisis was an aberration.
 The company had solid food preparation processes, procedures and rules in place, so was able to turn the tide fairly quickly after an initial 30-percent decline in its stock.
 Another food preparation company that had poor processes in its plant and a history of being cited regularly by health inspectors for unsanitary conditions hired the most expensive crisis counselors in the country and tried to spin its way out of the harsh light of media scrutiny with pledges of future adherence to the law, firing people and even giving portions of future sales to minority training programs.
 Land mines were at every turn.
 It lacked the culture, history, core values and other attributes (see below) to escape.
 Customers fled, contracts were cancelled and it soon filed for bankruptcy.

 - No Plan – When issues arise, the best organizations pull out a well-rehearsed crisis plan and implement quickly, confidently and successfully.
 Should any uncertainties or ambiguities exist, the crisis team and its consultants deal with them effectively as additions to the plan, rather than as another set of distractions for the unplanned and clueless companies.
 In the halls of the unprepared, staff is usually found ricocheting around the offices in search of enlightenment in between panicked calls to the lawyers or searching local directories for crisis communications counselors.
 Plans include proven processes, clear marching orders, strict lines of communication and access to an array of supporting evidence.
 The above mentioned food company with the good reputation, culture and core values had built but not launched Web sites to deal with worst case scenarios in its industry, including e coli outbreaks.
 The sites included an overview of each area of potential concern, their history of managing in each area and abundant evidence to support each claim.
 Should it ever be needed, the media could immediately download video showing the company’s advanced sterilization, heating and cooking procedures, with testimony by outside experts on the high standards the company followed.
 Graphs depicted different temperatures required to cook its foods.
 The sites provided glossaries of unknown or obscure terms, with definitions from outside resources, such as government agencies, academicians and independent consumer groups.
 Crises happen.
 If an organization is ready with its own plug-and-play plan, everyone will sleep a lot easier before the crisis, during and through the post mortem when the team gives high-fives around the room and pops a cork of bubbly to toast its success.